Carol Leifer: Acting and appearances

-Leifer appeared as a contestant on the third season of Celebrity Apprentice.
+Leifer appeared as a receptionist on The Golden Palace in 1992, and appeared as a contestant on the third season of Celebrity Apprentice.
 Leifer chose North Shore Animal League as her charity because of her and her wife's work for animal advocacy.
 She was the first to be eliminated, on the premiere episode, which aired on March 14, 2010.

 She has also hosted for all four seasons of A&E's Caroline's Comedy Hour, as well as guest appearances on Talk Soup and Later.
 She was also a guest on Inside Comedy where she was interviewed by David Steinberg.

 Leifer wrote and starred in the 1992 Showtime TV film Carol Leifer: Gaudy, Bawdy & Blue, a mockumentary about fictional aged comedian Rusty Berman (played by Leifer), told through interviews and flashbacks.
 The film had a similar concept to the film Mr. Saturday Night, which had come out several months earlier.
 She was also part of Superman's 50th Anniversary: A Celebration of the Man of Steel as Beth Lewis, Lois Lane's best friend.

 Leifer has also had minor acting and voice-over roles in movies such as Bee Movie, Rules of Engagement, Dr. Katz, Professional Therapist, Medusa: Dare to Be Truthful and Desperately Seeking Susan.